Corey Seager Preview, Player Props: Rangers vs. Mariners

-The Texas Rangers, including Corey Seager (.326 on-base percentage in past 10 games, 65 points below season-long percentage), battle starting pitcher Bryan Woo and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+Corey Seager, with a slugging percentage of .486 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers versus the Seattle Mariners, with Luis Castillo on the mound, September 30 at 7:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Mariners.
+He had a hitless performance in his previous game (0-for-1) against the Mariners.

 Sportsbook Promo Codes